-- > The act of arranging all the members of a set into some sequence or order T. OR - > An arrangement in sequence of elements of a set is called a permutation of the element. - > In a permutation, the order that we arrange the objects in is important. - Example 22: Consider arranging 3 letters: A, B, C. How many ways can this be done?
-Solution: The possible permutations are:
+- The act of arranging all the members of a set into some sequence or order T. OR - An arrangement in sequence of elements of a set is called a permutation of the element. - ✤ In a permutation, the order that we arrange the objects in is important. - ✤ Depending on the nature of arrangement, there are 4 type of permutation. - A. Permutation with all object are distinct: - B. Permutations with Repetition: - C. Permutations with Indistinguishable Objects: - D. Circular Permutation: